fdietz/fdietz.github.com/_posts/2013-02-15-angular-js-controllers-assigning-a-default-value-to-a-model.markdown

 published: true
 categories:
 ---
 This is the first of a series of posts about [Angular.js](http://angularjs.org/), the Superheroic Javascript MVW Framework.
 It is extracted from my ebook [Recipes with Angular.js](https://leanpub.com/recipes-with-angular-js).
-If you like this post please support me and buy my book!
+If you like this post please support me and buy it!

 ### Problem
 You want to assign a default value to the scope in the controllers context.